 We have a \$350.0 million revolving secured line of credit facility with a commercial bank syndicate.
 The amount of the facility will decrease to \$315.0 million on June 22, 2019.
 Borrowings under the revolving secured line of credit facility, including any letters of credit issued under the facility, are subject to a borrowing-base limitation.
 This limitation equals 80% of the net book value of Loans, less a hedging reserve (not exceeding \$1.0 million), and the amount of other debt secured by the collateral which secures the revolving secured line of credit facility.
-Borrowings under the revolving secured line of credit facility agreement are secured by a lien on most of our assets.
+Borrowings under the revolving secured line of credit facility.